A flexible approach

 John Wilner, communications

-John Wilner has worked for almost 30 years for a variety of non-profit organizations (and a few for-profit ones) as a researcher, reporter, editor, director of publications, and communications consultant.
-Among his employers / clients are Boardnet, the Center for Strategic and International Studies, Charitableway, CompassPoint, Earth Island Institute, Global Exchange, Habitat for Humanity, Health Initiatives for Youth, Health Trust, Hearst Newspapers, Population Leadership Program, Public Health Institute, SF Foundation, Smithsonian Institution, Strategic Press Information Network, Sustainable News Center, United Press International, WNET, and World Broadcast News.
+John has spent 30 years working for a variety of non-profit organizations (and a few for-profit ones) as a researcher, reporter, editor, director of publications, and communications consultant.
+Among his employers / clients have been Boardnet, the Center for Strategic and International Studies, Charitableway, CompassPoint, the Earth Island Institute, Global Exchange, Habitat for Humanity, Health Initiatives for Youth, the Health Trust, Hearst Newspapers, the Population Leadership Program, the Public Health Institute, the SF Foundation, the Smithsonian Institution, the Strategic Press Information Network, the Sustainable News Center, United Press International, WNET, and World Broadcast News.

 Wayne Bulling, design and graphics